Rewards Rating: | 4.1 / 5 |

 A-list status isn’t automatic

-One downside to most airline cards – including the Southwest Priority card – is that it doesn’t come with automatic elite status.
+The Southwest Priority card doesn’t come with automatic elite status.
 To achieve Southwest A-List status or A-List Preferred status in the Rapid Rewards program, you’ll still have to take 25 qualifying one-way flights or earn 35,000 tier qualifying points (TQPs) in a calendar year.
-Plus, unlike with the Companion Pass, points earned with the Southwest Priority card’s sign-up bonus won’t count toward A-List status.
+Plus, points earned with the Southwest Priority card’s sign-up bonus won’t count toward A-List status.

-While the Southwest Priority card gives you a headstart by offering 1,500 TQPs every time you spend $10,000, that still leaves frequent flyers a long way off from reaching elite status.
+While the Southwest Priority card gives you 1,500 TQPs every time you spend $10,000, that still leaves frequent flyers a long way from reaching elite status.
 If unlocking elite perks is your goal, we recommend taking advantage of other shortcuts like booking short flights or purchasing Business Preferred fares.

 The perks may not justify the annual fee

-Southwest Airlines is known for its low fares and flexibility when it comes to booking flights, and many of the perks that come with the Priority card are a good fit for people who don’t care about flying first class and budget travelers comfortable with a limited-frills airline experience.
+Southwest Airlines is known for low fares and flexibility when booking flights, and many of the perks that come with the Priority card are geared toward people who don’t care about flying first class and budget travelers comfortable with a limited-frills airline experience.
+As such, the card’s perks don’t carry a ton of monetary value.

-But depending on the perks that matter to you, this airline card may not be the best value.
-For example, frequent travelers who fly more than four times in a year may not get enough value out of this card’s four upgraded boarding per year (when available).
-If unlimited priority boarding and being able to secure overhead space on your flights is a priority, you’d get better peace of mind with a card like the United℠ Explorer Card or the Delta SkyMiles® Gold American Express Card.
-Both cards have lower annual fees while offering unlimited priority boarding when flying with their respective airlines.
+For example, if you take several flights per year, you save much with this card’s four upgraded boardings per year (when available).
+If unlimited priority boarding and being able to secure overhead space on flights is important to you, you’d get better peace of mind with a card like the United℠ Explorer Card or the Delta SkyMiles® Gold American Express Card.
+Both cards offer unlimited priority boarding when flying with their respective airlines.

 How does the Southwest Priority card compare to other rewards cards?